Longview Texas

 Theatre Longview began with a small group of theatre enthusiasts who dreamed of bringing live performances of adult subjects to the Longview and greater East Texas community.
 The organization was officially chartered with the Secretary of State’s offices in 2012.

 Its goal is to provide a collaborative and inclusive atmosphere for theatre artists of all levels and backgrounds to use their talents, express themselves, and develop their expertise in theatre arts.
-Its contribution of entertaining, challenging, and inspiring theatrical productions adds to the vital tapestry of the arts community in the Greater East Texas Are
+Its contribution of entertaining, challenging, and inspiring theatrical productions adds to the vital tapestry of the arts community in the Greater East Texas Area.

-- For more information visit the website of the Longview Theatre
+website of the Longview Theatre

 Other Longview Attractions and Things to Do